برجاء الإنتظار ...

 The recommended dose of Enhertu is 5.4 mg/kg given as an intravenous infusion once every 3 weeks (21-day cycle) until disease progression or unacceptable toxicity.

-The initial dose should be administered as a 90‑minute intravenous infusion.
-If the prior infusion was well tolerated, subsequent doses of Enhertu may be administered as 30‑minute infusions.
-Antiemetics may be administered in accordance with local medical practice as per patient tolerance for prophylaxis or management.
+The initial dose should be administered as a 90-minute intravenous infusion.
+If the prior infusion was well tolerated, subsequent doses of Enhertu may be administered as 30-minute infusions.

 Dose modifications